More skilled receptionists are the way forward

 - It's exciting to be part of this specific hotel, which stands out in the crowd because it's non-profit.
 I'm also looking forward to getting to know our guests, especially those who stay here often.
 It signals presence, which to me is at the heart of good service, concludes Sarah Kofod Nielsen.

-Win a hotel stay
+Win a luxury stay in the suite